NewBoCo/DojoPro/Summer Challenge 2017/Day 1/day-1.md

-# Summer Challenge 2017 Day 1
+# Day 1: Prerequisites, Fundamentals, and Gear

 Welcome to VR with Unity!
 Today we will do the following.